╭──────────────────────────────────────────────────────────────╮

 pi install npm:@create-something/pi-policy-os

-This mirrors the MCP-First Thesis: the entry point is connectivity (installable agent configuration), not intelligence (full consulting engagement).
+This mirrors the MCP-First Thesis: the entry point is connectivity, installable agent configuration, not intelligence through a full consulting engagement.

 7. Conclusion

-The creation moat — understanding what to build, not just how to install it — applies to agent harness configuration just as it applies to MCP server creation.
+The creation moat, understanding what to build and not just how to install it, applies to agent harness configuration just as it applies to MCP server creation.
 Both require domain expertise combined with protocol knowledge.
 Both are hard to commoditize.